Some Ubuntu Linux Setup Notes

 apt install apparmor-profiles

-apt install apparmor-profile-extra
+apt install apparmor-profiles-extra

 sudo ln -s /usr/share/apparmor/extra-profiles/bwrap-userns-restrict /etc/apparmor.d/